aixcc-public/crs-sandbox/README.md

 - AZURE\_API\_BASE
 - GOOGLE_APPLICATION_CREDENTIAL
 - ANTHROPIC\_API\_KEY

-Note: For local development the [./sandbox/example.env](./sandbox/example.env) file should be renamed to env.
-This file is included in the .gitignore so competitors don't accidentally push it to their repository.
+Note: For local development, the [./sandbox/example.env](./sandbox/example.env) file should be copied to `./sandbox/env`.
+This file is included in the `.gitignore` so competitors don't accidentally push it to their repository.

 *TBD* - These variables and the LiteLLM configuration file are not yet complete.
 This will be released in a CRS sandbox update.
 We will continue iterating on the CRS sandbox as we grow closer to the competition in order to support newer versions of components.

-Please see the competition rules and technical release as the cut off dates for changes will be descibed there.
+Please see the competition rules and technical release as the cut off dates for changes will be described there.

 ## LiteLLM Models Supported